-The Master of Science in Performance Improvement program provides students with advanced skills in organizational resource management.
+The Performance Improvement program provides students with advanced skills in organizational resource management.
 Students are prepared to manage complex organizational challenges through performance improvement strategies and are adept at analyzing an organization, generating strategies to maximize performance and implementing solutions.